Wednesday, March 18, 2015

 Franklin Habit recently got a huge Facebook response when he commented on a frustration which many teachers deal with.
-I love his sense of humour in his posts.
+I love the sense of humour in his posts.

 He said: "If it's not one thing, it's another.
 First I ask people to bring white or a light-colored worsted weight wool to class–and that is well-nigh impossible to find.
 Then I ask for 2 to 5 sheets of square-grid graph paper at 4 squares to the inch, either purchased where paper is sold or printed at no cost from a Web site to which I provide a link.
 Monstrous!
 Monstrous!
 Who am I to make these demands on an unsuspecting populace?"

 Students are often unaware of the volume of materials teachers need to carry to an event to run their classes.
 They arrive in a class and of course can only see what the instructor has for a single class.
 Paper in particular is very heavy.
 Some venues do the printing but for others it is the responsibility of the teacher.
-At a recent event I had a great deal of difficulty with my suitcase due to the weight of everything in it.
-Especially going up and down a very narrow staircase.
-I was only teaching 3 classes but adding my clothes and toiletries to class samples, notes and tools made it very heavy.
-I spend extra time searching for accessible routes, which costs me extra time.
-In some cases I have to choose a longer, more expensive route to get access to elevators and ramps for the suitcase.
+At a recent event I had a great deal of difficulty with my suitcase due to the weight of everything in it, especially when going up and down a very narrow staircase which could not be avoided.
+I was only teaching three classes but adding my own clothes and toiletries to the class samples, notes and tools made it very heavy.
+I spend extra time searching for accessible routes before I leave home, and time is one of the costs of running a business.
+In some cases I have to choose a longer, more expensive route to get access to elevators and ramps for my luggage.

 Yes, I could have made arrangements to ship some items in advance, however most venues specify up front in their contracts what expenses will be covered and that is not normally something you can be reimbursed for.

 Teachers often try to get around asking students to bring materials by supplying them instead.
-Unfortunately some venues do not allow teachers to sell items in classes.
+That's another expense and unfortunately some venues do not allow teachers to sell items in classes.

-We also do not have final student numbers until just before the class starts due to late registrations and students who change classes.
+We often do not have final student numbers until just before the class starts due to late registrations and students who change classes.
 I always have extra sets of notes which may or may not be used.
-Which brings me back around to the weight issue.
+Which brings me back around to the weight and extra expense issue.